vercel/next.js/docs/deployment.md

 ### Static HTML Export

 If you’d like to do a static HTML export of your Next.js app, follow the directions on [our documentation](/docs/advanced-features/static-html-export.md).
-By default, `next export` will generate an `out` directory, which can be served by any static site server.
+By default, `next export` will generate an `out` directory, which can be served by any static hosting service or CDN.

 > We strongly recommend using [ZEIT Now](https://zeit.co/) even if your Next.js app is fully static.
 [ZEIT Now](https://zeit.co/) is optimized to make static Next.js apps blazingly fast.
 >